 The Magic of ABC

-In September 1977, ABC aired “The Magic of ABC,” a fall preview special/variety hour hosted by illusionist David Copperfield.
-It was his first television special.
-The elaborate, hour-long mix of magic, singing and dancing featured 14 ABC stars who helped promote and introduce the network’s new and returning programs.
+In September 1977, ABC aired “The Magic of ABC,” a fall preview special hosted by illusionist David Copperfield.
+The elaborate musical-variety special featured more than a dozen ABC stars who helped introduce and promote the network’s new and returning shows.

 World-famous illusionist David Copperfield owes much of his success to his exposure on television.
 Between 1978 and 1995 he headlined 17 television specials on CBS; another two were aired in 2000 and 2001.
 But his very first television special was broadcast on a different network, ABC, in September 1977.
 “The Magic of ABC” was a fall preview special and variety hour rolled into one.